 Week 3: Low Cost, No Preparedness

 (September 12-18) You can limit the impact of disasters by knowing the risks in your area.
 Study how you can make your home stronger in the face of storms, hurricanes, earthquakes, and other disasters.

 Week 4: Teach Youth About Preparedness

 (September 19-25) Talk to your kids about how well prepared you to need to be and what to do if you are separated from them.
 While talking to them, provide reassurance by giving them enough information on how they can get involved.

 The National Preparedness Month only comes once a year, but if there is one thing that this year (and the last one) has taught us, it is we need good preparation more than ever.
 After all, a disaster, crisis, or emergency will not wait until you become ready.
 We cannot control what will happen, but at least we can be prepared.

 Being a part of the preparedness effort this month is easy.
 There are many great ways to get involved and make a difference.
 You can participate in a local community event to work with the local fire department.
 You can also contribute in small ways, such as including preparedness in existing communications or even doing a practice drill.
 No effort is too small or too large when it comes to safety preparedness.

 National Preparedness Month is the grassroots campaign for actions to increase overall preparedness and resilience within the community.
 We encourage you to participate in the celebration by taking small actions throughout the month.

 Join others around the world to practice your preparedness!
-Enrol in a First aid course today.
+Enrol in a course today with the First Aid Course Perth.